Styling Your Property To Sell

 - 2% of our agents believe it helped influence a quicker sale and 88% believed it triggered multiple offers through private treaty and more bidders on auction day.

 Whilst you can employ an expert to help you style your property, not everyone has the budget so here is some practical advice to help you prepare 3 key areas of your property for sale.
-For room by room styling to sell tips
+For room by room tips download our Styling to Sell eBook.

 Create an entrance:

 Your entrance is the first thing people see so you need to ensure you make a great first impression from the street so would be buyers are excited about coming in to take a closer look.

 Spending just a few hours on improving the entrance and front garden will help you make a great first impression.
 Here are some easy ideas to transform the front of your home - be warned though you’ll need to get your hands dirty.

 - Add a fence - If you don’t already have one - add a fence around your property.
 This allows you to separate your home from the street and will have the added advantage of making your front yard seem bigger.

 - A good front gate - Make sure your front gate is clean and in good condition - it’s the first thing people come in contact with - so check yours out and get it swinging.

 - Make sure you can easily see your home's number and if possible add lights in case buyers do a drive by at night time.

 - Neat clean and cared for - Clean out your gutters and make sure your roof and windows are clean and free of spider webs.